 Our teen also took a total of 13 exams (I included Spanish) over the course of 3 years.
 Since CLEP exams cost about $100 each, the total financial investment was about $1300.

 Since a family can pay as they go, it allows most people to budget and plan for a good portion of their teen’s college education well ahead of time!
 Not to mention the savings associated with books, meals, dorms, etc. that happen later.

 Assuming the sample student attends a college that accepts all 60 credits, our sample student will have 2 years completed toward their bachelor’s degree, may have already earned an associate’s degree.
 (We still have 12th grade left, and can fill in courses for a degree if we want)

-For those wondering about the cost savings, you may want to revisit my post listing the current Cost of Tuition in the United States and calculate your potential savings based on the kind of college your teen may attend.
+For those wondering about the cost savings, you may want to calculate your potential savings based on the kind of college your teen may attend.
 In general, if a college credit costs $325, your teen earned 60 of them for $1,300 over 3 years instead of paying (or borrowing) $19,500.
 Now THAT’S something to get excited about!